 During this time, staggering amounts of egg whites were used to starch the clothes of both monks and nuns.
 This led to large amounts of unused egg yolks.

-Spanish chorizo needs no introduction.
-But the Portuguese have a mouthwatering take on this beloved and rich meat.
+Spanish chorizo may need no introduction, but the Portuguese have a mouthwatering take on this rich and much-loved sausage meat.

-Both Portuguese and Brazilian cuisine have got incredibly creative with chourico.
-The variations and flavors are an assault on the senses.
+Both Portuguese and Brazilian cuisine has got incredibly creative with chourico, and the sausage can be cooked in a number of different ways.

-Chourico pairs so well with a wide range of sides, or it can be devoured as a simple meat dish.
-Mind-blowing.
+Chourico pairs so well with a range of sides, but you can enjoy it just as much on its own with a cold alcoholic drink.

 3 – Bacalhau (Salted Cod)

-And while the introduction of freezing techniques in the 1900s led to many countries abandoning the drying and salting of cod, the Portuguese continued the tradition.
+In the 1500s, with no refrigerators or freezers, fishermen had to preserve their catches through a process of salting and drying.
+While the introduction of freezing techniques in the 1900s led to many countries abandoning the drying and salting of cod, many Portuguese continued the tradition.

 4 – Pastéis de Bacalhau (Salted Cod Fritters)

-Pastéis de Bacalhau are essentially salted cod fritters.
-Wander around a Portuguese city for a little while, and it won’t take you long to notice how much they love fried food.
+Pastéis de Bacalhau is essentially a dish of rich, heavily seasoned salted cod fritters.
+Wander around Lisbon, Porto, or any Portuguese city for that matter, and it won’t take you long to notice how much the Portuguese love their fried food.

 Finally, these cod cakes are deep-fried in a pan of smoking hot oil.
 Once browned and crisp, they’re ready to be served.

-Perfect with a squeeze of lemon juice, pastéis de bacalhau can be enjoyed as both an appetizer or a main.
+Perfect with a squeeze of lemon juice, pastéis de bacalhau can be enjoyed as both an appetizer and a main dish.

-A recipe originating in the north, this bacalhau dish was popular among the poorest Portuguese.
-Now, it is a Portuguese dish loved by most people.
+A recipe originating in the north, this style of bacalhau dish was popular among the poorest Portuguese people.
+Now, it is enjoyed by people from all walks of life.

 5 – Chicken Piri Piri

-Intrepid Portuguese explorers happened across a very spicy species of chilli while exploring the tropical forests of Mozambique.
+Intrepid Portuguese explorers happened across a very spicy species of chili while exploring the tropical forests of Mozambique.

-Today, piri-piri sauce fuses the chilis with a range of delicious ingredients.
-These include zesty lemon, peppers, garlic, and paprika, among others.
+Today, piri piri sauce mixes these chilis with a range of delicious ingredients, including zesty lemon, peppers, garlic, and paprika, among others.

-With piri-piri glaze across the charred skin of a smokey chicken leg and a side of crispy fries, you get a zingy, spicy flavor few chicken dishes can match up to.
+With a piri piri glaze across the charred skin of a smokey chicken thigh and a side of crispy fries, you get a zingy, spicy flavor very few chicken dishes can match up to.

 6 – Bifanas (Portuguese Sandwiches)